-Nichols becomes permanent President of BHSU
+Nichols becomes permanent president of BHSU

 “I was delighted to return to my home state of South Dakota last July and have enjoyed these six months as interim president of Black Hills State University,” Nichols said.
 “During this time, I have come to appreciate the vital role that BHSU plays in western South Dakota in providing access to higher education and serving as an economic engine for the region.”

-Paul B. Beran, executive director & CEO of the South Dakota Board of Regents, said Nichols’ unique skill set was a strong selling point for the regents and the search committee.
+Paul B. Beran, executive director and CEO of the Board of Regents, said Nichols’ unique skill set was a strong selling point for the regents and the search committee.

 “From her South Dakota roots, she knows this state very well.
 She has established connections to higher education statewide,” Beran said.
 “We value her presidential experience, including a year as interim president at another South Dakota university.
 All of these qualities, and more, demonstrated that Laurie Nichols is the right person at the right time for Black Hills State University.”